Friday police reports for Killeen, Heights, Cove, and Lampasas

 Killeen

-Driving while intoxicated was reported at midnight Friday in the intersection of Branch Drive and East Rancier Avenue.
+Driving while intoxicated was reported at 12:17 a.m.
+Friday in the intersection of Cimmaron Drive and North W.S.
+Young Drive.

-Assault causing bodily injury was reported at 2:36 a.m.
-Friday in the 3300 Block of Wayne Avenue.

-Burglary was reported at 7 a.m.
-Friday in the 1200 Block of North College Street.
+Possession of a controlled substance was reported at 7:06 a.m.
+Friday in the 1000 block of North 14th Street.

-Failure to give information was reported at 8:35 a.m.
-Friday in the 2800 Block of Illinois Avenue.

-Forgery was reported at 8:48 a.m.
-Friday in the 100 Block of East Rancier Drive.

-Assault causing bodily injury was reported at 11:34 a.m.
-Friday in the 200 Block Blair Street.

-Terroristic threat was reported at 3:48 p.m.
-Friday in the 500 Block of East Veterans Memorial Boulevard.
+Shoplifting was reported at 11:45 a.m.
+Friday in the 1400 block of Lowes Boulevard.

-Possession of drug paraphernalia was reported 8:48 p.m.
-Friday in the intersection of Leader Drive and South Fort Hood Street.
+Possession of drug paraphernalia was reported at 6:45 p.m.
+Friday in the intersection of East Rancier Avenue and North Eighth Street.

 Harker Heights